ILIAS-eLearning/ILIAS/docs/documentation/accessibility.md

 ### Guideline 2.2 Enough Time
 Reference: WCAG 2.1 > 2.2 / EN 301 549 > 9.2.2
+Target group: creator of content
-Provide users enough time to read and use content.
+Users MUST be provided enough time to read and use content.

 #### Success Criterion Timing Adjustable
 Reference: WCAG 2.1 > 2.2.1 Level A / EN 301 549 > 9.2.2.1
+Target group: creator of content
-For each time limit that is set by the content, at least one of the following is true:
+For each time limit that is set by the content, at least one of the following MUST be true:

   - **Turn off**: The user is allowed to turn off the time limit before encountering it; or